w3rkspacelabs/DAppNodePackage-Swarm/getting-started.md

 ### Bee Dashboard

 It's a UI that let you work with your node on a easy way.
-Below you have an access link, you need to stay connected via VPN.
-In order to work properly, before you need to copy the container_IP where bee is runnin, you need to know the IP Container associated, go to Network tab, select the service **bee.dnp.dappnode.eth** and copy the Container IP

-### Debug API

-In order to use the Debug API, you need to know the IP Container associated, go to Network tab, select the service **bee.dnp.dappnode.eth** and copy the Container IP.
-When you are connected via VPN to your DAppNode, go to the next direction http://CONTAINER_IP:1635/peers
+You can access by clicking the link below or [here](http://dashboard.bee.dappnode:8080).
+You should change the endpoint for the url http://bee.dappnode:1635 instead http://localhost:1635

+If you have questions about bee in DAppNode i recomend you to ask in the channel #bee of the DAppNode discord.
+In case the doubst are about bee, we recommend to ask in the bee discord channel.